Skip to main content

 A pop-up shows the progress as well as a Civil 3D status pane that you can dock to one side.

-Click on a Validation cogo point to see more information on the validation error.
+Click on a Validation point to see more information on the validation error.

-All review points have a priority from 1 (lowest) to 9 (highest).
-Higher priority review items can cause issues with your Level AI model run.
+All review points have a priority from 1 (lowest) to 9 (highest) and have different color depending on criticality (red highest -> yellow lowest).
+The higher the priority review items the more likely to issues with your Level AI model run.
 All level 9 review comments will block the run and need to be addressed as they will cause major issues with the Level AI run.
 Lower priority comments could affect the model run so should be reviewed and corrected if necessary.

 Level AI Settings